ckunte/git-talk/git-talk.typ

   == `git init`
   - creates a subfolder `.git` within the working folder
   - `.git` folder collects filesystem snapshots of the working folder
-  - to be used only once while creating a repository

   == `git add`
   - for tracking files of interest, they first need to be added